grzpiotrowski/sitevisor-backend/docs/deployment/kind-cluster.md

 # Creating Kind Cluster
 kind is a tool for running local Kubernetes clusters using Docker.

+## Prerequisites
+- Docker: Ensure **Docker** is installed on your system.
+You can download and install Docker from [Docker's official website](https://www.docker.com/get-started/).
+- Kind: Install **kind** on your machine.
+Follow the installation instructions on the [kind website](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

 **Create the Kind cluster:**
 ```bash
 echo "